Find out about the fundamental social media marketing mistakes which could be hindering results and ways to fix them.

 Step 1: Set social media marketing goals that align to business objectives

-Step 2: Research your target audience
+Step 2: Research your target audience and create your social media branding strategy.

 Step 3: Identify and set the metrics based on your customer journey and mapped to your goals